Kendall Ross Bean: Arts & Entertainment Network Debut

 As a master piano rebuilder and concert pianist, Bean first performed on a piano he rebuilt in one of the first classical music videos to be broadcast across the United States on the A&E Network which in 1985 had 18 million cable viewers.
 This broadcast coincided with MTV emerging as a medium for record production companies to use music videos to promote the albums of Rock and Pop stars.
 The novelty of a classical music video featuring a solo pianist and the inside view of piano hammers hitting strings, contrasted to the high production rock music videos it caught media attention from coast to coast.
 This was at a time when independent artists were rarely featured in the media, and bookstores and music stores only carried major labels.
 The video was titled: Kendall Ross Bean: Chopin Polonaise in A Flat.

+Piano Rebuilder and Historian

+Simultaneous to performing and composing, Bean began rebuilding pianos for Piano Finders in 1982.